Budapestby VisitCity Guides

 Dress codes along the Danube range from very casual to smart casual, with few venues requiring formal attire.
 Castle Hill restaurants and hotel dining rooms expect smart casual dress - think nice jeans or slacks with a collared shirt for men, and dresses or nice pants with blouses for women.
 Rooftop venues often have similar expectations, particularly in the evening.

 Casual waterfront bars and seasonal venues welcome everything from shorts and sandals to business attire.
 However, bringing a light jacket or sweater is always wise, as riverside locations can be breezy even on warm days.
-Evening temperatures drop quickly near the water, and many outdoor venues provide blankets but not always enough for everyone.
+We learned the hard way that evening temperatures drop quickly near the water, and many outdoor venues provide blankets but not always enough for everyone.

 Payment considerations include both pricing expectations and practical payment methods.
 Riverside restaurants typically charge premium prices for their views, with main courses ranging from 15-25 euros at casual venues to 30-50 euros at fine dining establishments.
 Wine markups can be substantial, making house wines or local selections often the best value.